Dose-of-Data/linear-regression-demo/README.md

 To avoid conflicts with other Python projects on your system, it's a good idea to create a virtual environment for this demo.
 Here's how to set up a virtual environment, activate it, and install the necessary libraries:

 1. Open a terminal or command prompt and navigate to the directory where you've cloned the demo repository.
-1. Create a virtual environment by running the following command: `python3 -m venv env`
+1. Create a virtual environment by running the following command: `python3 -m venv demo`
 1. Activate the virtual environment by running the following command: `source env/bin/activate` (Note: On Windows, use env\Scripts\activate instead.)
 1. Install the necessary libraries by running the following command: `pip install -r requirements.txt`